vindarel/ltk-tests/README.md

 For collapsable rows, the use of `parents` and `children`, an example: https://notabug.org/cage/nodgui/src/7e6da313d99d4b260aadab595fe4b0f843520da7/src/demo-tests.lisp

+Another example showing a treeview, with columns, inserting content from a searchbox, clearing the tree's content, and others (resizing, etc): see `example-treeview-search-display`.

 ## Demo

 The nodgui demo shows a lot of widgets: